Syyysco/Zeven/README.md

 - Parallel execution with threads to maximize performance
 - Includes an interactive configuration mode for ease of use
 - Particularly useful for web projects

-> Designed as an open-source project, focused on optimization and accessibility for developers and teams.
->
-> 100% Built with Python

 <br>